-Upon close examination you find blood on his foot and then the reason… The dew claw nail is cut to the quick.
+Sometimes dog’s nail is separated from the quick and it can be painful for them!
 It might have been that nail clipping you gave him the other day with the clippers that were less than as sharp as they should be, or maybe his nails were just too long, or the nail got caught on something.

-Whatever the reason is, it’s going to happen to you at least once as a dog owner.
+Whatever the reason is, having a dog nail quick exposed is going to happen to you at least once as a dog owner.
 But what to do about it?
 Spruce Pets recommends that you remove any broken parts of the nail that may still be attached, but first there are seven important steps that need to be taken.

 Warning: If your dog is having trouble breathing or anything out of the ordinary like vomiting, gagging or labored breathing than take him straight to the vet.
 Do not touch the area.

-- If the toenail is bleeding, compress the wound for at least two minutes with a clean towel.
-Hopefully the bleeding will stop.
+- If the toenail is bleeding compress the wound for at least two minutes with a clean towel.
+Bleeding often happens when the dog’s quick is exposed.
+The bleeding will often stop with compression.

 - Muzzle your dog.
-As much as dogs love us, a nail that has been broken or cracked down to the quick can be very painful, especially if you start touching it, so his first instinct, as a reflex might be to bite you.
+As much as dogs love us, a nail that has been broken, cracked or exposed down to the quick can be very painful, especially if you start touching it, so his first instinct, as a reflex might be to bite you.
 So, please be sure to either muzzle your dog or have someone hold your dog’s head down and away from you as you inspect the area.
+I recommend this dog muzzle, that is available at Amazon.com. (paid link)

 - Inspect the area.
 Try to do so with as little contact as possible.
 Gently raise the paw and get a good assessment of the damaged nail.
 Check for the following.